christianjianelli/yaai_ui/docs/quickstart.md

 ## Running Your First ABAP AI Chat

-This quickstart example demonstrates how to launch a simple AI-powered chat interface in ABAP using the `yaai_ui` library.
+This quickstart example demonstrates how to launch a simple AI-powered chat interface in ABAP using the `yaai_ui`.
 The provided code sets up a basic report that initializes the chat UI, connects to an AI model (such as OpenAI's GPT), and displays a user-friendly chat window.

-Make sure your API credentials and endpoints are configured before running the example.
+Make sure your API Key and the API base URL are configured before running the example.

 ```abap
 REPORT yaai_ui_r_quickstart_chat.